 Lunges strengthen the hamstring muscles, both at your hips and your knees.

-From this starting position, press down through the balls of your feet and jump straight up.
+HOW TO DO IT: Stand with your feet staggered, approximately three feet apart.
+Keeping your body upright, bend both knees and lower straight down toward the floor.
+Press down through the balls of your feet and jump straight up.
 While your legs are in the air, switch leg positions so you land with the opposite leg in front.
-Repeat 10 to 20 times.
-Progress this exercise by jumping as soon as your feet touch the ground between repetitions.

 Butt kicks are sometimes performed as part of a dynamic warm-up for other activities, however they are also a plyometric exercise for the hamstrings.
 This exercise can be done standing in one place or while running.

-To do the exercise: Start with your legs shoulder-width apart.
+HOW TO DO IT: Start with your legs shoulder-width apart.
 Bend your right knee and quickly bring your right heel up to your right buttock.
 As your leg straightens back out, bend your left knee, bringing that heel quickly toward your left buttock.
 Alternate sides, increasing your speed as you get stronger.
 Keep your body upright throughout the movement.
-Progress this exercise by performing butt kicks while you are running.
+Progress this exercise by performing butt kicks while you're running.

 Read more: Butt Kicker Exercises